Phase transition to chaos in complex ecosystems with non-reciprocal species-resource interactions: Chaotic nature of dynamics

 \section{Chaotic nature of dynamics}

 In the dynamic phase of the aMCRM, when an ecosystem is sufficiently large, the dynamics are chaotic.
-There are classical definitions, such as the Lyapunov exponent, which can be used to determine whether a system is chaotic.
-However, chaos is a subtle concept, and the Lyapunov exponent and dependence on initial conditions does not always give the whole picture.
-For this reason, there are other tests for chaos and predictability of a dynamical system which, in conjunction with more traditional tests, can be used to determine the nature of the chaos.
+In this section, we provide numerical evidence that the dynamics of the aMCRM are chaotic in the classical sense (i.e., sensitive dependence on initial conditions) and in the sense of unpredictability (i.e., no clear patterns in the dynamics).
 As shown in Fig.~\ref{fig:diverging-trajecs-maxlyap_dotplot}(b) in the main text, the trajectories of the abundances of the surviving species and resources diverge from one another, indicating that the dynamics are chaotic in the classical sense.
-The aMCRM in the dynamic phase exhibits other characteristics of chaos, providing further evidence that the dynamics are chaotic and unpredictable.
+Evidence of chaos and unpredictability in the dynamic phase is present in other numerical experiments, as well.

-For example, in Fig.~\ref{fig:dynamics-projection}, we show that the dynamics of the aMCRM in the dynamic phase are unpredictable in the sense that a trajectory does not display any clear patterns in the projection onto the first three principal components of the correlation matrix of the time series of the abundances of the surviving species and resources.
+In Fig.~\ref{fig:dynamics-projection}, we show that the dynamics of the aMCRM in the dynamic phase are unpredictable in the sense that a trajectory does not display any clear patterns in the projection onto the first three principal components of the correlation matrix of the time series of the abundances of the surviving species and resources.
 Such a projection is necessary to visualize the dynamics of the system, as they are very high-dimensional.